 Minister Dependent Scholarship

-Available to any student whose parent has been ordained by, and is actively serving in a full-time, paid position in a church, parachurch, or missions organization that teaches the gospel of Jesus Christ and affirms the core values of Samford University.
+Available to any incoming freshman whose parent has been ordained by, and is actively serving in a full-time, paid position in a church, parachurch, or missions organization that teaches the gospel of Jesus Christ and affirms the core values of Samford University.
 The church or agency where the parent works must provide the principle part of the minister’s income.
 This award is four-year renewable.
 Students must apply by December 1 of their senior year.

 National Merit Scholarship

-Samford University sponsors all Finalists in the National Merit Scholarship Program who indicate to National Merit Scholarship Corporation that Samford University is their first choice institution according to the Requirements and Instructions for Semifinalists.
+Samford University sponsors all entering freshman Finalists in the National Merit Scholarship Program who indicate to National Merit Scholarship Corporation that Samford University is their first choice institution according to the Requirements and Instructions for Semifinalists.

 The National Merit Scholar must be a full-time student (minimum of 12 hours) per academic year, remain in good academic and disciplinary standing and make normal year-to-year progress toward completion of baccalaureate degree requirements.
 Grades or disciplinary violations resulting in suspension or dismissal from college will cause NMSC to cancel the Scholarship.